-TELEPHONE NUMBER: 403-220-2147
+TELEPHONE NUMBER : 403-220-5304

-COURSE DESCRIPTION
+DESCRIPTION

 This course introduces students to a variety of topics that underscore the interrelationship of cultures, literatures, philosophy, film, music and visual arts beginning with the Roman Empire through to modern Italy, France and Spain.
-Historical events and key features of various time periods will serve as the framework.
-Students will be exposed to a wide range of sources, including artistic works and written documents.
+Historical events and key features of various time periods serve as the framework.
+Students are exposed to a wide range of sources, including artistic works and written documents.
 This course involves extensive reading, active comprehension and engaged participation.